Primary Care

 These symptoms are a result of a combination of ways that alcohol affects the body, including dehydration, inflammation, irritation of the stomach lining, lessening of blood sugar, and expansion of blood vessels.

 In general, the more you drink, the more likely you’ll experience such symptoms the next day.
-However, everyone is different, and many people experience a hangover after just one drink.
+However, everyone is different, and some people experience a hangover after just one drink.

-Alcohol is a depressant, meaning that it affects the brain's level of chemicals that increase mood, like dopamine and serotonin.
+Alcohol is a depressant, meaning it affects the brain's balance of chemicals linked to mood, like dopamine and serotonin.

-“Some people may feel a boost in mood while drinking in small amounts, too much alcohol consumption can lead to feelings of depression or anxiety the following day,” said Gregory.
+“Some people may feel a boost in mood while drinking in small amounts, too much alcohol consumption can lead to feelings of depression or anxiety the following day,” Gregory said.

-• Brain: Alcohol can shrink the frontal lobes of your brain, which are responsible for voluntary movement, emotional expression, memory, judgment, and more.
+• Brain: Over time, alcohol can shrink the frontal lobes of your brain, which are responsible for voluntary movement, emotional expression, memory, judgment, and more.

 • Heart: Chronic heavy alcohol consumption is a leading cause of cardiovascular disease.